Vatikamalwa127/BTS-E-technology-_Website/README.md

 # BTS-E-technology-_Website
-"A one-stop solution for IVR systems, FreePBX, call centers, and IT hardware like laptops and desktops.
-We provide expert services, installations, and support to optimize your business communications and technology infrastructure."
+"This demo website illustrates our services in IVR systems, FreePBX, call centers, and IT hardware solutions like laptops and desktops.
+Explore our offerings and see how we can support and enhance your business's communication and technology needs."